Skip to main content

 • It isn’t a dependency for Remlo.
 We don’t ship code that requires AgentCash to run.

 • It isn’t an authentication system.
-Identity comes from Privy JWTs (for endpoints that need a principal) or from the agent’s wallet address itself (for endpoints that only need to know who paid).
+Identity comes from Privy JWTs (for endpoints that need a principal), ERC-8004/Solana signatures (for agent identity registration), or from the payment wallet itself (for endpoints that only need to know who paid).

 • It isn’t a Remlo product.
 AgentCash is built and operated by agentcash.dev.
 We use them because they implement the open x402 / mpp protocols correctly, not because of any contractual relationship.